Youtube Facebook Twitter Instagram

-Millmerran is located 84km south west of Toowoomba on the Gore highway.
+Millmerran is located 84km southwest of Toowoomba on the Gore Highway.
 The town is surrounded by rural primary production areas with industries including stud and beef cattle, pork, poultry, sheep, timber, olives, grain and cotton.

 Millmerran is home to a series of larger than life murals that depict the district's history.
-The Mt Basalt reserve, just 19km south of town, is a unique geological and environmental landmark that features rare volcanic formations.
+The Mt Basalt reserve, just 22km south of town, is a unique geological and environmental landmark that features rare volcanic formations.
 The area offers a variety of walking trails and a lookout with spectacular views.

 The township has a local shopping centre, a variety of retail stores and a range of commercial, professional and trade services.
 There is a hospital, medical centre, retirement village, child care centre and two schools.
 Other amenities that service the town include a museum, library, and community and cultural centre.
 Sporting facilities include a golf club, aquatic centre, indoor sports centre, bowls club, junior league football, cricket oval, tennis courts and sporting shooters club.